maxblee/clipivot/README.md

 ```sh
 Could not parse record `NA` with index 167: Failed to parse as numeric type
 ```
-This can be a sign that your file has some null or empty values in it,or that it is not as well-formatted as you might have hoped.
+This can be a sign that your file has some null or empty values in it, or that it is not as well-formatted as you might have hoped.

 It can also be a sign that `csvpivot` is trying to parse your data in a different format than you expected (for instance, that it is trying to parse a bunch of strings as dates for the range function, when you want it to parse everything as a number.)